Courtney Lee thought he could beat LeBron to the rim, but he was wrong

 … or maybe he, like the rest of us, though LeBron might have some heavy legs, even after that extended All-Star break.
 Whatever the case, Lee was wrong.
 Like, very, very wrong.

-This was just the most emphatic of a string of highlight-reel explosions from James on Thursday …

-… as James returned from All-Star duty to lead the Cavs to an easy, breezy 119-104 victory to improve their East-leading mark to 40-16.
+This was just the most emphatic of a string of highlight-reel explosions from James on Thursday, as James returned from All-Star duty to lead the Cavs to an easy, breezy 119-104 victory to improve their East-leading mark to 40-16.

 LeBron finished with 18 points on 7-for-11 shooting with 15 assists, 13 rebounds and three blocks, posting his sixth triple-double of the season, the 48th of his career, and his fourth against the Knicks, tied for the most of any James opponent over the years.